Offering Apple Pay as a payment option

 Offer Apple Pay on all devices that support it.
 If the device doesn’t support Apple Pay, don’t present Apple Pay as a payment option.

-If you use Apple Pay APIs to find out if the user has an active card in Wallet, you must make Apple Pay the default or sole payment option everywhere your app or website accepts payments.
+If you use Apple Pay APIs to find out whether the user has an active card in Wallet, you must make Apple Pay the primary — but not necessarily sole — payment option everywhere you use the APIs.
+For example, you might pre-select Apple Pay as the payment option when you display it alongside other options.
 For developer guidance, see PKPaymentAuthorizationController (iOS, watchOS) and canMakePaymentsWithActiveCard (web).